suganyas/StateStringService/README.md

 * Since cookies were not allowed to use I have used UUID generator of java library to generate userId
 * I have used Dynamo DB since the application can be easily deployed in AWS cloud
-* Right now the configurations in the application.properties ar pointing to local but cna be made production ready jusy by updating the url and keys
+* Right now the configurations in the application.properties are pointing to local but can be made production ready jusy by updating the url and keys
-* Reagrding : POST /chars - adds the character/s to the string state, e.g. with JSON input {“character”:”a”,”amount”:3} adds “aaa” to the state string : I assumed that the characters are added at end
+* Regarding : POST /chars - adds the character/s to the string state, e.g. with JSON input {“character”:”a”,”amount”:3} adds “aaa” to the state string : I assumed that the characters are added at end

 #PreRequisites :